Rahul-Prajapati/Spark/README.md

 install react-router-dom and react-tostify.

 Routes are created inside the App.jsx file for the Route of different pages using BrowserRouter, Routes and Route.

+The different components are created for Sign Up and Sign In features.

+SignUp Modal is created to render SignUp form errors to user.

+Signin and Signup features are added in Signin and Signup Pages.

+JWT is implemented to identify the registered user.

+react-hot-toast is installed for toast features.